Night-Stalkers/lm-scripts-manager/README.md

 ### Relinking and unlinking:

-1. If you change the servers' configuration, for example, if you change a server's type and want ns-scripts-manager to update the symlinks accordingly, you can run:
+1. If you change the servers' configuration, for example, if you change a server's type and want lm-scripts-manager to update the symlinks accordingly, you can run:
 ```console
 $ make relink
 ```
 - It will read the *servers.txt* file and update the symlinks accordingly.

-2. If you want unlink the servers' symlinks for some reason, ns-scripts-manager handles this automatically for you.
+2. If you want unlink the servers' symlinks for some reason, lm-scripts-manager handles this automatically for you.
 You can run:
 ```console
 $ make unlink
 ```